Scheduler2000/ece-devops/README.md

 | `infra/kubernetes/database` | Sql script for set up project-devops database with empty tables
 | `docs`                      | All the business, architecture and guideline information
 | `docs/image`                | Images used in the markdown files of the root description.
-| `/`                         | git hook for ensuring the good format of git commit for the generation of a changelog in an automated way
+| `/`                         | git hook for ensuring the good format of git commit for the changelog generation
 | `/`                         | configuration files related to [semantic-release](https://github.com/semantic-release/semantic-release)

 # Branches